gulfiliz/gulfiliz.github.io/_posts/2025-03-17-america-and-its-geniuses.md

 In Europe: recognized as the most important development in painting since Cubism.
-Greenberg and Rosenberg —
+Greenberg and Rosenberg,
-the American critics who theorized it — were arguing to an American audience that did not want to listen.
+the American critics who theorized it, were arguing to an American audience that did not want to listen.

-The work eventually won American acceptance — but partly because European acceptance gave it the cultural authority
+The work eventually won American acceptance, but partly because European acceptance gave it the cultural authority
 American culture needed before